 Jacqueline gasped, and took a step after her.
 "Wait!"

 But Christine had already begun to make her own way quickly down the street in the opposite direction.
 There was a humming in her ears that she thought must be the trembling of her heart, but she could not imagine why.
-Her hands ached and she looked down at them to realize that she had been gripping her newspaper far too tightly.
+Her hands ached and she looked down at them to realize she was gripping her newspaper far too tightly.
 She tucked it under her arm and turned the corner at the end of the street down an alleyway.

 "Flowers," she whispered to herself.
 "Flowers."

-The sharp sounds of a child's laughter suddenly echoed in the alley behind her and she stopped, whirling about to find its source.
+The sharp sounds of a child's laughter echoed in the alley behind her and she stopped, whirling about to find its source.
 There was no one there.
 No one at all.
 Christine was utterly alone.

 "Flowers!" she gasped again, and turning once more, she began to run.

-By the time the little bell tinkled her arrival to the same flower shop on the main boulevard that she had entered that morning, her cheeks were red and she was most out of breath.
+By the time the little bell tinkled her arrival to the same flower shop on the boulevard she had entered that morning, her cheeks were red and she was most out of breath.

 "Madame?"
 The young woman behind the counter looked up with surprise from the roses she was dethorning.